NSchrading/pyroclastic_go/README.md

 Recover lost knowledge as you escape the eruption of Mount Vesuvius.
 Get jumping!

-Reading ancient Greek scrolls billowing from the heavens as they are tossed from the library at Herculaneum will improve your jumps and temporarily reduce gravity.
+Ancient Greek scrolls billow from the heavens as they are tossed from the library at Herculaneum.
+Read them to improve your jumps and temporarily reduce gravity.

 ![Animated gif of a player jumping and hitting a scroll, revealing its contents](https://img.itch.zone/aW1nLzIwOTMwODc3LmdpZg==/original/Eulgrf.gif)